 All SC track students will have to take the Illinois State Board of Education (ISBE) 235 - School Counselor Content Exam to obtain your Professional Educator Licensure.
-This exam must be taken prior to enrolling in your internship.
+This exam must be taken prior to students presenting their final portfolio defense (in School Counseling Internship II).
 School counseling student's program of study includes the mental health courses necessary to be eligible for the National Counselor Exam and for the Illinois Professional Counselor License.